Tractable Bayesian Density Regression via Logit Stick-Breaking Priors: Bayesian computational methods

-reveals that the variational distribution in equation~\eqref{mean_field} can be furtherly factorized exploiting the conditional independence structure between the parameters---which is apparent from the above equation---and independence among prior distributions.
-This additional simplification is sometimes called induced factorization \citep[Ch.
-10.2.5]{BI06}, since it arises from the assumed mean field approximation~\eqref{mean_field} and the structure of the true posterior distribution.
-Combining~\eqref{mean_field} with the factorization induced by the full posterior $f_{{\bf{x}}}(\boldsymbol{\alpha},\boldsymbol{\beta}, \boldsymbol{\sigma}^2, {\bf{z}}, \boldsymbol{\omega} \mid {\bf{y}})$, we obtain

-Following \citet[Ch.
-10]{BI06}, the optimal solutions for the variational distribution---under the factorization given in the equation above---have the following form for every $h=1, \ldots, H$, and
+Note that we are not making specific assumptions about the functional form of the variational distributions.
+Combining \eqref{joint_z} with \eqref{mean_field}, we obtain a tractable expression for the \textsc{elbo}, which can be easily maximized as in \citet[Ch.
+10]{BI06}.
+In particular, the optimal solutions are provided by the following system of equations

-for every $h=1,\dots, H-1$, where ${\bf{z}}_{i,-h}$ denotes the vector of binary indicators ${\bf z}_i$ without considering the $h$th one, whereas $c_{\boldsymbol{\beta}_h}$, $c_{{\sigma}^2_h}$, $c_{\boldsymbol{\alpha}_h}$, $c_{z_{ih}}$ and $c_{\omega_{ih}}$, are additive constants with respect to the argument in the corresponding variational distribution.
-Each expectation in the above equations is evaluated with respect to the variational distribution of the other parameters and therefore we need to rely on some iterative method to find the optimal solution.
+where ${\bf{z}}_{i,-h}$ denotes the vector of binary indicators ${\bf z}_i$ without considering the $h$th one, whereas $c_{\boldsymbol{\beta}_h}$, $c_{{\tau}_h}$, $c_{\boldsymbol{\alpha}_h}$, $c_{z_{ih}}$ and $c_{\omega_{ih}}$, are additive constants with respect to the argument in the corresponding variational distribution.
+Each expectation in the above equations is evaluated with respect to the variational distribution of the other parameters, and therefore we need to rely on iterative methods to find the optimal solution.
 We consider the coordinate ascent variational inference (\textsc{cavi}) iterative procedure---described in Algorithm \ref{algo3}---which maximizes the variational distribution of each parameter based on the current estimate for the remaining ones \citep[e.g.][Ch.
 10]{BI06}.
-This procedure generates a monotonic sequence of the $\textsc{elbo}\{q_{ {\bf{x}}}(\boldsymbol{\alpha},\boldsymbol{\beta}, \boldsymbol{\sigma}^2, {\bf{z}}, \boldsymbol{\omega}) \}$, which ensures convergence to a local joint maximum.
-As shown in Algorithm \ref{algo3}, the normalizing constants in the above equations have not to be computed numerically, since kernels of well known distributions can be recognized.
+This procedure generates a monotone sequence for the $\textsc{elbo}\{q_{ {\bf{x}}}(\boldsymbol{\alpha},\boldsymbol{\beta}, \boldsymbol{\tau}, {\bf{z}}, \boldsymbol{\omega}) \}$, which ensures convergence to a local joint maximum.
+Refer to \citet{Blei2017} for practical guidelines to address issues of local maxima via multiple runs.
+Finally, note that as shown in Algorithm \ref{algo3}, the normalizing constants in the above equations have not to be computed numerically, since kernels of well known distributions can be recognized.